Published date: 16 Jun 2025

 GST on residential property purchase

 So, what is GST in real estate?
 Or what does GST on house purchases mean?
 For this, we must understand what GST is.
 The Goods and Services Tax, commonly known as GST, is a value-added tax levied on the supply of goods and services in India.
-In the case of property purchase, GST is applicable to the purchase of under-construction or new homes.
+In the case of property purchase, GST is applicable to the purchase of under-construction or new homes, including gst on apartment purchase.

 The GST on a house purchase is calculated based on the market value of the property.
 However, there are several factors and exemptions that can impact the GST on a property, such as property type, location, construction status, ITC, etc. It’s important to note that the GST on a home purchase may fluctuate based on government policies and regulations.
 Therefore, it is advisable to consult with a professional such as a tax consultant or a real estate agent to understand the GST registration charges, GST cancellation charges, and other GST charges in real estate specific to your property purchase.

 GST is only applicable on the purchase of an under-construction property in India.
-A home buyer may have to pay GST on certain aspects of the transaction, such as construction services, goods used in construction, and other related services.
+A home buyer may have to pay GST on certain aspects of the transaction, such as construction services, goods used in construction, and other related services, especially in cases of gst on under construction flat.

 However, it is essential to understand the calculation of GST in the real estate sector as how GST on flat purchases is calculated is different from GST on under-construction property purchases.
 And for that, you need to understand Input Tax Credit (ITC), an essential aspect of the GST system.
 Under the GST regime, ITC can be claimed with proper documentation, such as a tax invoice.

 Based on the type of property, the GST calculation may vary.
 The GST rate on an apartment which is under construction (affordable housing) is 1% without ITC.
-GST on luxury flats (under non-affordable housing) is 5% without an ITC, and if you are considering buying a ready-to-move new flat, GST is not applicable.
+GST on luxury flats (under non-affordable housing) is 5% without an ITC, which applies to gst for apartments, and if you are considering buying a ready-to-move new flat, GST is not applicable.
 Similarly, there is no GST on land purchases.

 GST rates are subject to change as per rules and declarations.
 So, it is advised to seek professional assistance when purchasing a property in India to be able to understand GST implications.